prankapple/lightbrowser/README.md

-A browser made with ThreadCrawl and hosted with SimpleHost
+A light browser made with ThreadCrawl and hosted with SimpleHost